essif-lab/framework/docs/terms/objective.md

 ### Formalization

-Here is a visual representation of the formalization of this concept, using the following [notations and conventions](../notations-and-conventions#pattern-diagram-notations):
+Here is a visual representation of the formalization of this concept, using the following **[notations and conventions](../notations-and-conventions#pattern-diagram-notations)**:

 <img
   alt="A Party's Objectives"